jasonjmcghee/portable-hnsw/README.md

 Or you can jump into the code and do more complex use cases.

+Then throw it in a GitHub repo and enable GitHub Pages.
+You can add / edit the index.html or test it by pasting the link to the folder in the "path" input [here](https://jasonjmcghee.github.io/portable-hnsw/)

 Note: `rangehttpserver` works well as a simple server to support range requests for locally testing duckdb parquet + large indices.

 ---------------